What are Career Fairs?

 4. Dress Appropriately

 Professionalism is key.
 Present yourself as if attending a job interview.
 This is your opportunity to make a lasting positive impression.
 Give thought to what you will wear.
 Aim for a neat and polished look, including well-groomed hair.
+Please review our Dress for Success tips.

 5. Bring Your Updated Resume